Gopi30k/filed-payments/README.md

 ## Testing - Unit Test

 1.)
-Move/Navigate to tests folder from root folder
+Move/Navigate to tests folder from root folder in a new Terminal

 ```bash
 cd tests